What the consumers price index measures

 Fuel discount schemes, related to spending at supermarkets and in-store at petrol stations, were launched in late 2006.
 These new schemes and existing supermarket-related fuel discount schemes were incorporated into the CPI for the first time in the December 2006 quarter.
 Information on the volume and value of discounts attributable to private households is being used to adjust surveyed petrol and diesel pump prices.
 Further schemes, related to spending at other types of retail outlets, were added to the CPI in the March 2007 quarter.

-Method of aggregating monthly collected prices from the monthly level to the quarterly level
+Method of aggregating weekly and monthly collected prices to the quarterly level

 Prices are collected monthly for the food group and a number of non-food items in the CPI, including electricity, cigarettes and tobacco, alcoholic drinks and air travel.
 These prices are averaged over the quarter for inclusion in the CPI.